alhogeiri2025/zikr-counter-policy/privacy-policy.md

 ## About Zikr Counter – Tasbih App

-**Zikr Counter – Tasbih App** is a simple and privacy-first mobile application designed to assist users in performing daily **zikr (remembrance of Allah)** and **tasbih (praise counting)**.
+**Zikr Counter – Tasbih App** is a simple mobile application designed to assist users in performing daily **zikr (remembrance of Allah)** and **tasbih (praise counting)**.
 It offers customizable counters, spiritual phrases in Arabic and translated text, and local notifications to help users stay consistent — all without collecting any personal data.

 ## Information Collection